Sharon Wybrants: Later career

 While living in Woodstock, New York between 1981 and 1984, Wybrants hosted a weekly cable television talk show called "Fire, It's a Verb."
 According to her, "While we talked, I'd draw my guest's pastel portrait that showed on the live video.
 It was a bit of a challenge to complete it in a half hour, to have it look good all the time, and conduct an interview."
 In 1990, Wybrants was the founding director of Challenged Artists Together, a non-profit art organization for children, adolescents, and adults with disabilities in Las Cruces, New Mexico.
-By 1992, the program served thirty adults and fourteen children.
-Wybrants taught studio art, digital art, and art history at the Berkshire School from 1997 until 2009.
+She taught studio art, digital art, and art history at the Berkshire School from 1997 until 2009.
 Between 1981 and 2012, her works were exhibited in Puerto Rico, New Mexico, Massachusetts, Illinois, New York, and Italy.
 In 2010, Wybrants was awarded an artist residency at the Millay Colony for the Arts.
-She continues to paint and still creates self-portraits, one of which was recently exhibited in Selfies & Self-Portraits: 21st C Artists See Themselves (2017) at Viridian Artists in New York City.
+She continues to paint and still creates self-portraits, one of which was exhibited in Selfies & Self-Portraits: 21st C Artists See Themselves (2017) at Viridian Artists in New York City.